dependency-check-team/dependency-check/readme.md

 running `dependency-check ./package.json --detective precinct` will `require()` the local `precinct` as the default parser.
 This can be set per-extension using using `-e`.
 Defaults to parsing with [`detective`](https://www.npmjs.com/package/detective).

+### --quiet

+Running with `--quiet` will diable the default log message on success, so that dependency-check only logs on failure.

 ### --help

 shows above options and all other available options